Diet & Weight Loss

 Lose weight and maintain a healthy weight

-Getting to a healthy weight and staying there can lower your risk for cardiovascular disease, stroke, type 2 diabetes, and many other conditions, including cancer—check out these eight signs that you’re already at a healthy weight.
+Getting to a healthy weight and staying there can lower your risk for cardiovascular disease, stroke, type 2 diabetes, and many other conditions, including cancer.
 While losing weight and maintaining the weight loss is not easy, adding fiber to your daily diet can help, according to research.
 “Fiber is linked to having a lower body weight because whole grains are usually lower in calories than high-fat foods,” says Planells.
 “Fiber calories from high quality, high-fiber foods are also more satiating—they add bulk and slow the digestion process, and that makes it more likely for us to lose weight over time.”
+This is the real reason fiber is such a big deal.

 Cut your risk for getting kidney stones

-Kidney stones hit about one out of every 10 people in the United States—here are the warning signs and ways to avoid kidney stones.
+Kidney stones hit about one out of every 10 people in the United States.
 The prevalence of kidney stones has increased from 3.8 percent in the late 1970s to 8.8 percent in the late 2000s, according to the National Kidney Foundation.
 Drinking up to 12 glasses of water a day, reducing your salt intake, and maintaining a healthy weight can all aid in reducing the risk of developing kidney stones.
 Research suggests that increasing your intake of dietary fiber can help lower the incidence of kidney stones.
 Eating high-fiber foods such as fruits and vegetables help make your urine less acidic, creating an unfriendly environment for the stones.

 Keep your digestive track healthy

 Staying regular is key to digestive health and the best way to ensure regularity is to eat more fiber.
 “Fiber helps food move through the digestive tract, increases stool bulk, and helps prevent constipation and irregular stool,” explains Mujamdar.
-According to research a high-fiber diet can also help prevent diverticulitis, a condition that occurs when pouches form in the walls of the colon and become inflamed—here are valuable tips on avoiding flareups.
+According to research a high-fiber diet can also help prevent diverticulitis, a condition that occurs when pouches form in the walls of the colon and become inflamed.
 “The longer the waste sits in the intestinal track, the longer the body is exposed to toxins, and that increases the risk for disease,” says Planells.
 “Waste sitting in our gut can promote bad bacteria to develop, which can lead to gastrointestinal problems.”
+Watch out for these signs that you’re not eating enough fiber.

 Boost your energy levels